certbot/certbot/README.rst

 * Supports multiple web servers:

   - apache/2.x
   - nginx/0.8.48+
   - webroot (adds files to webroot directories in order to prove control of domains and obtain certs)
   - standalone (runs its own simple webserver to prove you control a domain)
   - other server software via `third party plugins <https://certbot.eff.org/docs/using.html#third-party-plugins>`_

 * The private key is generated locally on your system.
-* Can talk to the Let's Encrypt CA or optionally to other ACME compliant services.
+* Can talk to the Let's Encrypt CA or optionally to other ACME-compliant services.
 * Can get domain-validated (DV) certificates.
 * Can revoke certificates.
 * Adjustable RSA key bit-length (2048 (default), 4096, ...).
-* Can optionally install a http -> https redirect, so your site effectively runs https only (Apache only)
+* Can optionally install a http -> https redirect, so your site effectively runs HTTPS only (Apache only)
 * Fully automated.
 * Configuration changes are logged and can be reverted.
 * Supports an interactive text UI, or can be driven entirely from the command line.
 * Free and Open Source Software, made with Python.

 ..
 Do not modify this comment unless you know what you're doing. tag:features-end